 Socotra Bluet Facts

 - The term of Socotra Bluet represents one of the common names for a remarkable variety of damselfly.
 The marvelous insect also remains known to some people by another term.
-In some parts of its range the invertebrate is known as the Grant’s bluet.
+In some parts of its range the invertebrate’s most frequently known as the Grant’s bluet.

-- Unfortunately, researchers currently do not know a great deal about the life of this beautiful arthropod.
-This lamentable lack of information occurs mainly due to the relative remoteness and extremely inhospitable nature of its habitat.
+- Unfortunately, researchers currently do not know a great deal about the life and behavior of this beautiful Arthropod.
+This lamentable lack of information understandably occurs mainly due to the relative remoteness and extremely inhospitable nature of its native habitat.

-- Although it appears to be locally abundant, the IUCN currently lists the invertebrate as Near-Threatened, due to a combination of factors.
-This status further appears on the organizations Red List of Threatened Species, which it continually updates.
+- Although it appears to be locally abundant, the IUCN currently lists the invertebrate as Near-Threatened, due to a combination of various factors.
+This regrettable status further appears on the organizations published Red List of Threatened Species, which it continually updates.

-- Given the nature and scarcity of its native habitat and range, the species also faces several threats to its continued existence as a species.
-Habitat loss also obviously constitutes a great danger, but its greatest threat consists of climate change.
+- Given the unique nature and scarcity of its natural environment and range, the species also faces several threats to its continued existence as a species.
+Habitat loss quite obviously constitutes a great danger to the insect, but its greatest threat consists of climate change.

-- Considering the various difficulties involved, very few photos of this insect understandably exist at all, let alone ones of good quality.
-As a result, only the first image used in this article is of the Socotra Bluet.
-The rest consist of related creatures.
+- Considering the various difficulties involved, very few quality photos of this remarkable insect understandably exist at all, let alone ones of good quality.
+As a result, only the first image used in this article is actually of the Socotra Bluet.
+The rest consist of closely related creatures.

 Related Articles